Events

 Student Panel: Accessibility on Campus from the Student Perspective

 Event Description: What accessibility challenges have students faced in their courses and on campus?
 What strategies can faculty incorporate to make their courses more accessible to all students?
 A panel of students who have a disability will share their experiences and ways that faculty can support their learning.
-You’ll have a chance to hear from all panelists, as well as ask more specific questions during breakout groups.

 Would your program or department be interested in hosting a Trefny workshop, training, or other event?